skunklab/SkunkLab.Core/docs/Add-PiraeusSubscriptionMetadata.md

 ﻿
-Add-PiraeusEventMetadata Cmdlet
+Add-PiraeusSubscriptionMetadata Cmdlet
 =====
 [Back](MgmtApi.md)

-Adds a $\pi$-system to Piraeus.
+Adds a durable subscription to a $\pi$-system in Piraeus.

 | **Parameter** | **Optional** | **Description**                                                                       |